HarrisSte/NoSQL-Social-Network-API/README.md

 1. [Express.js](https://www.npmjs.com/package/express) `npm i express`
 2. [Mongoose](https://www.npmjs.com/package/mongoose) `npm i mongoose`

-For ease of use while working within the server:
+Once you've installed the necessary packages, you can run **nodemon** for ease of use while working within the server.
+This will automatically restart your server should you make changes:
 1. [Nodemon](https://www.npmjs.com/package/nodemon) `npm i nodemon`
 	- This will automatically reload your server when you make changes.